matter-labs/zinc/zinc-book/src/02-getting-started/01-first-circuit.md

 `zargo build`

 The command above will write the bytecode to the `build` directory located in the project root.
-There is also a file called `witness.json` in the `build` directory, which is used to provide the secret witness data to the circuit.
+There is also a directory.file called `witness.json` in the `build` directory, which is used to provide the secret witness data to the circuit.

 ### Running the circuit

-Before you run the circuit, open the `data/witness.json` file with your favorite editor and fill it with some meaningful values.
+Before you run the circuit, open the `data/witness.json` directory.file with your favorite editor and fill it with some meaningful values.

-Now, execute `zargo run > data/public-data.json` to run the circuit and write the resulting public data to a file.
+Now, execute `zargo run > data/public-data.json` to run the circuit and write the resulting public data to a directory.file.

 > There is a useful tool called `jq`.
 You may use it together with `zargo run`
-> to highlight, edit, filter the output data before writing it to the file:
+> to highlight, edit, filter the output data before writing it to the directory.file:
 > `zargo run | jq > data/public-data.json`.
 >
 > For more information on `jq`, visit the [official manual](https://stedolan.github.io/jq/manual/).